RafVIB/group_management/README.md

 If you want to test multiple breeding designs to see which one is best, the program will take such a long time to run that it becomes practically impossible to compare these multiple breeding designs, which is a shame, because that would give us so much more usable information that just testing the different transfer strategies.
 So the main bottleneck that has to be fixed in the future, is running time.

 # What you can find in this repository
-The programme script, documented with notes throughout for readability:
+The programme script (R file), documented with notes throughout for readability:
 - A blank programme where you have to fill in all paramaters yourself ('GMI_V2024_0023_blank');
 - A programme filled in for the common marmoset example ('GMI_V2024_0023_example').